The most popular book the year you were born

 A story of a clash between two groups of teenage gangs—the "greasers" and the "socs"—this story explores the murder of a soc by a greaser.
 The novel was later adapted for the screen and stage.

 1968: 'Airport' by Arthur Hailey

-An airport manager, pilot, stewardess, and maintenance man pull together in the face of disaster in this novel that centers around a blizzard near Lincoln International Airport outside of Chicago.
-The film adaptation was released in 1970 with a star-studded cast that featured Burt Lancaster and Dean Martin.
+An airport manager, pilot, stewardess, and maintenance man pull together in the face of disaster in this novel centered around a blizzard near Lincoln International Airport outside Chicago.
+The film adaptation was released in 1970 with a star-studded cast featuring Burt Lancaster and Dean Martin.

 1969: 'Portnoy's Complaint' by Philip Roth

 An immediate bestselling novel after its publication, "Portnoy's Complaint" sparked controversy due to its portrayal of sexuality.
 The novel is structured as a single, continuous monologue by its protagonist to his therapist.

 1970: 'Love Story' by Erich Segal

 A story of two opposites that attract, "Love Story" was released on Valentine's Day and became one of the top-selling works of fiction.
 Erich Segal based the book partly on Al Gore's life, whom he met at Harvard University.